 While it is a little dated, The Deloitte University Press Global Human Capital Trends 2016 report has probably the most useful definition of culture and engagement that we’ve seen.
 The report notes that “Culture describes the way things work around here, while engagement describes how people feel about the way things work around here.”

-What’s shocking, given that 85% of the 7,000 plus executives Deloitte surveyed ranked engagement as a top priority, is that fewer than one in three executives reported that they understand their organizations’ culture.
+What’s shocking, given that 85% of the 7,000 plus executives Deloitte surveyed ranked engagement as a top priority, is that fewer than one in three executives reported that they understand their organization's culture.

 If you want to move the lever on engagement, you must address culture, but how?

-1. Make culture a priority
+1. Make Organizational Culture a Priority

 What could be more worthy of executive attention?